 A Colorado bill which seeks to

-recognize gay and lesbian couples with civil unions will be heard by
+recognize gay and lesbian couples with civil unions will face its

 blocked the proposals from reaching the House floor.
 Rather than